"Refugees, Migration and the Internationalization

 The Internationalization Summit is intended to be a forum for members of our regional academic community to engage in meaningful conversation, connect, share practices, and present emerging research relating to the internationalization of higher education.
 We invite you to submit presentation proposals as well as attend the summit once the registration is open.

-A call for proposals will be sent out between December 2016 and January 2017, please check back to this page or have your information added to the email list below in order to receive updates on the call for proposals.
+A call for proposals will be sent out early January 2017.
+The priority deadline for submission is February 24th.
+Please check back to this page or have your information added to the email list below in order to receive updates on the call for proposals.

 Online registration will open in early March 2017.
 We encourage you to check back at that time to sign up to attend the Summit.
 In the meantime, you can also check out the "Contact" section below to have your email address added to the Internationalization Summit email list to receive updates on the online registration.